 Similar to brand equity focus groups, image and awareness (I&A) surveys aim to not only explore brands but also measure perceptions (positive, negative, neutral).

-These are conducted through random samples to understand total awareness figures for your financial institution.
+These are conducted with customers and non-customers to understand total awareness figures for your financial institution.

-The same questions are asked about your competitors.
+Additionally, the same questions are asked about local, national, or global competitors.

 In doing so, the results show a clear comparison to your major competitors.